 While on STEM OPT, you are required to show your Employment Authorization Document (EAD) along with your other immigration documents (see list below) in order to re-enter the United States in F-1 status.
 In many cases, students will also need to apply at a U.S. embassy or consulate for a new F-1 visa before returning to the United States

-Required documents to re-enter the U.S. while on STEM OPT extension
+Required documents to re-enter the United States while on STEM OPT extension

 - Valid I-20 - Page two should list your employer's information and be signed by an Immigration Coordinator within the last six months.

-- Valid F-1 Visa - If your F-1 visa is expired, you must apply for a new one at a U.S. embassy or consulate prior to you return.
+- Valid F-1 Visa - If your F-1 visa has expired, you must apply for a new one at a U.S. embassy or consulate prior to your return.
 (Note: Canadian citizens do not need a visa.)

 - Valid Passport - The expiration date should be at least six months into the future at any given time.